mmerkes/sudoku_solvers/README.md

             value++;
           }
         }
-        // If no valid integer was found and the limit was
+        // If no valid value was found and the limit was
         // reached, move back to the previous position if(!found) {
           board[row][column] = 0;